 Soy-Glazed Bok Choy with Garlic and Toasted Sesame Seeds

 Quickly sautéed baby bok choy coated in a savory soy glaze with fragrant garlic and finished with crunchy toasted sesame seeds.
-This chinese-inspired chinese (vegetarian) ready in about 15 minutes pairs halved lengthwise baby bok choy, vegetable oil, thinly sliced garlic cloves for a weeknight-friendly dinner that comes together with one pan and minimal cleanup.
+This chinese (vegetarian) ready in about 15 minutes pairs halved lengthwise baby bok choy, vegetable oil, thinly sliced garlic cloves for a weeknight-friendly dinner that comes together with one pan and minimal cleanup.
 Each serving lands at about 90 calories and feeds 4, so it slots cleanly into a weekly meal plan and pairs well with a quick salad or grain on the side.
 Tap "Plan a meal with the AI" below to drop this recipe into your week and send the ingredients straight to Instacart.
 Nutrition values are approximate, calculated from USDA FoodData Central (fdc.nal.usda.gov) — verify against ingredient labels for any health-driven dietary plan.

 Ingredients